indiana-university/rivet-source/src/components/modal/README.md

 A modal dialog is similar to a regular modal except that it requires the user to interact with it before continuing any interaction with the main application.
 The user must select from the available actions in the dialog—they cannot disregard and simply close the window.

-Pass through the `dialog` option set to `true` when you instantiate the modal to enable this.
+Pass in the `dialog` option set to `true` when you instantiate the modal to enable this.

 ```
 document.newModal = new Rivet.Modal(modalElement, { dialog: true });